-When John and I left home on an extended trip in our motorhome, John packed not one pair of reading glasses, not two, but three.
+When John and I left home on an extended trip in our motorhome, John packed not one pair of reading glasses, not two, but three pairs.

-So John was well provided for if he wanted to read the paper or be on the computer.
-For the rest of the day he needed his pair of long-distance glasses.
+John was well provided for if he wanted to read the paper or be on the computer.
+For the rest of the day he needed his long distance glasses.
+Yes, one pair.

-Many a time we have had to retrace our steps to look for glasses that have been left in cafes.
+Many a time we have had to retrace our steps to look for glasses that have been left in cafes in shopping centres.

-This trip, we were into about two days out from home and we were again looking for the elusive set of frames.
+This trip, we were about two days from home and were again looking for the elusive set of frames.
 We discovered them in the cabin of the truck, hidden under a shelf on the floor.

-Well into our trip, we stopped for a photo shoot by the ocean and walked along a path down around some rocks.
-The path was wet, with small waves breaking over them.
-We got back in the car and, well, what do you know?
-Those glasses were once again missing.
+Well into our trip, we stopped for photos by the ocean and walked along a path down around some rocks.
+The path was wet, small waves breaking over them, we got back in the car, well, what do you know?
+Those glasses were again missing.

 I checked a photo of John that I had taken, the glasses in his hand.
 Out of the car once more and the search began on the path down to the sea.
 There they were waiting for us.